As an Amazon Associate, I earn from qualifying purchases.

 - Bake in preheated oven (275°) for 25 minutes.
 Take out and stir and flip around to redistribute pieces, moving side portions toward the center and center pieces out to the sides.

-- Put back into oven and continue baking for another 30-40 mintues.
+- Put back into oven and continue baking for another 30-40 minutes.
 BUT taking out again every 10 minutes to stir and check.
 The granola should be a darkish golden brown.
 Pay particular attention to the sides and don't allow to get overcooked.

 - Remove from oven and allow to cool completely before storing in an airtight container.
 Store up to 1 month.